Neo23x0/exotron/README.md

 - The report will be a mess as it contains all processes that the exotron wrapper has caused in the session
 - Filter some of the actions caused by ExoTron from the eventlogs during the export
-- Only support executable files as samples at the moment
+- Only supports executable files as samples at the moment

 # Getting started